Public awareness and education

 We offer advice and training on policies, procedures and protocols for issues around sexual violence and harassment in the workplace.
 We also offer group and individual support in response to issues that may arise that effect staff.
 Topics covered include: how to support affected employees and colleagues; what steps to take when a colleague first discloses their experience to you; where to signpost them to specialist support.
 We also answer questions about what sexual violence is, the effects of trauma on the body and mind and give insight into the process and stages of recovery.

 Gloucestershire Rape and Sexual Abuse Centre is dedicated to raising awareness about sexual violence in all communities.
-We organise and support campaigns and initiatives that highlight to the issues within society, and educate the public on the resources available to them.
+We organise and support campaigns and initiatives that highlight the issues within society, and educate the public on the resources available to them.

 Tinder safety campaign